-The City developed a specific plan for approximately 2,800 acres bordered (roughly) by Linder Road to the east; McDermott Road to the west: the Union Pacific Railroad line to the north and $\frac{1}{2}$ mile south of Overland Road on the south.
-The specific area plan is an addendum to this Comprehensive Plan and places an emphasis on a mix of uses, both residential and commercial; new employment areas; higher density residential; a planned collector road network and design guidelines.
+The City developed a specific plan for approximately 2,800 acres bordered (roughly) by Linder Road to the east; McDermott Road to the west; the Union Pacific Railroad line to the north; and 1⁄2 mile south of Overland Road on the south.
+The specific area plan is an addendum to this Comprehensive Plan and places an emphasis on a mix of uses, both residential and commercial; new employment areas; higher density residential; a planned collector road network; and design guidelines.

 It is important to note that the Ten Mile Interchange Specific Area Plan (TMISAP) uses different land use designations than the rest of the FLUM.
-While there are some similarities, for example Low Density Residential, there are also new designations which do not exist outside of this Ten Mile area.
-The TMISAP was adopted as an addendum to the City of Meridian Comprehensive Plan on June 19th, 2007 by Resolutions Numbers 07-563 (Map) and 07-564 (Text).
+While there are some similarities (for example Low Density Residential), there are also new designations which do not exist outside of this Ten Mile area.
+It is expected that development within Ten Mile area Mixed Use designations be designed consistent with the Functional Integration principles herein.
+The TMISAP was adopted as an addendum to the City of Meridian Comprehensive Plan on June 19, 2007, by Resolutions Numbers 07-563 (Map) and 07-564 (Text).
 Development in the Ten Mile Interchange area will also be reviewed using the TMISAP.
 See the Ten Mile Interchange Specific Area Plan for more details of this area.